Data Protection Notice

 Where your information may be used for additional purposes, such as medical information, you will be provided with further details of how your information will be used at the relevant time

 Details of your achievements in events will be included on the British swimming website(s) and these will be available to the general public.

-In accordance with ASA Regulations, this data will include dates of birth.
-The reason for this is because dates of birth are used as a unique identifier.
+This data will include year of birth.
+The reason for this is because year of birth is used as a unique identifier.
 This data is also used to allow entry into competitions because different competitions require specific ages.

 If you do not want your details to be visible in this way you can block them by updating your data protection choices via the online membership system www.swimmingmembers.org.
 Once logged into the system, update your web site visibility option.
 Alternatively you may contact your Membership department with your request to “hide your details.”

 If you do choose to hide your details, they will not be visible on the Rankings Database which may affect your ability to enter events.
 Event organisers may in these cases require proof of age and/or of eligibility to enter.
 In this instance you should contact the particular organiser to check.